umangbhatia786/RestAssuredAPITestingFramework/README.md

 - Use `.log().all()` for request/response logging during development
 - Remove or conditionally enable logging in production runs

+### 7. Retry Mechanism

+- Failed tests are automatically retried up to 2 times by default
+- Retry logic is applied automatically via `RetryTransformer` listener
+- Adjust `maxRetryCount` in `RetryAnalyzer` to change retry behavior
+- Retry attempts are logged for debugging purposes
+- Use retries for handling transient failures (network issues, timing problems)

 ## 📝 Example Test